YasasRajitha/sample-lab-env-4-deploy-web-apps/README.md

 ansible-playbook -i hosts -K playbook1.yml
 ```

-11. Then load the website on a browser through loadbalancer ip and given port (192.168.56.104:82).
+11. Then load the webapp on a browser through loadbalancer ip and given port (192.168.56.104:82).